US Treasury Department labels China a currency manipulator

 The decision, which came hours after President Donald Trump accused China of unfairly devaluing its currency, marks a reversal for Treasury: In May, it had declined to sanction China for manipulating its currency.

-The U.S. has not put China on the currency blacklist since 1994.
+The U.S. had not put China on the currency blacklist since 1994.

 The designation could pave the way for more U.S. sanctions against China.